-The semigroup scheme morphism from Proposition \ref{prop:lift} restricts to a group scheme morphis, which yields an action of $\on{GT}(-)$ on $R_{ell}(-)$.
+The semigroup scheme morphism from Proposition \ref{prop:lift} restricts to a group scheme morphism, which yields an action of $\on{GT}(-)$ on $R_{ell}(-)$.
 The group scheme $\on{GT}_{ell}(-)$ has then a semidirect product structure, fitting in the diagram

-where the bottom map is induced by ${\Bbb G}_m\to\on{GL}_2$, $\lambda\mapsto \bigl( \begin{smallmatrix} \lambda & 0 \\ 0 & 1 \end{smallmatrix}\bigr)$.
+where the bottom map is induced by ${\mathbb G}_m\to\on{GL}_2$, $\lambda\mapsto \bigl( \begin{smallmatrix} \lambda & 0 \\ 0 & 1 \end{smallmatrix}\bigr)$.